Announcing The Winners Of The 2025 Bulldog PR Awards

 This year's Grand Prize winners are:

+“This year's Bulldog Awards nominees set a high bar for excellence.
+The winners leveraged sharper data insights and created a genuine emotional connection with their audiences.
+But in the end, of course, it was all about results-which, frankly, were impressive,” says veteran Bulldog Awards judge and syndicated columnist Christopher Elliott.

-"Another terrific year of entries showcasing the sheer talent and ingenuity in PR, from the creative brainstorming these teams engage in to the brilliant strategies and execution that follow," says Richard Carufel, Bulldog Reporter editor and awards judge.
-"I'm always amazed to see so many new approaches in these campaigns, how effectively firms are incorporating new tools and technologies, and achieving such remarkable results."
+“Another terrific year of entries showcasing the sheer talent and ingenuity in PR, from the creative brainstorming these teams engage in the brilliant strategies and execution that follow,” says Richard Carufel, Bulldog Reporter editor and awards judge.“I'm always amazed to see so many new approaches in these campaigns, how effectively firms are incorporating new tools and technologies, and achieving such remarkable results.”

 Campaign Categories